Ebbets Field 1973–1977

 24 Hours at a Time

 The Marshall Tucker Band, one of the major Southern rock ensembles of the ’70s, cooked up a stew of rock, country and jazz styles on which lead guitarist Toy Caldwell shone.
-The Ebbets Field concert featured a paradigm of the Spartanburg, North Carolina group’s extended instrumental sections, a nine-minute rendering of the FM radio staple “24 Hours at a Time.”
+The Ebbets Field concert featured a paradigm of the Spartanburg, South Carolina group’s extended instrumental sections, a nine-minute rendering of the FM radio staple “24 Hours at a Time.”

 Uncle Albert/Admiral Halsey